persalys/persalys/python/doc/developer_manual/validation/validation.rst

 Graphical validation
 --------------------

-Find here the procedure to validate the graphical interface:
+Find here the procedure to validate the graphical interface

 Open
 ``````